SlicingDice/slicingdice-arduino/README.md

 # SlicingDice Official Arduino Client (v1.0)

 Official Arduino client for [SlicingDice](http://www.slicingdice.com/), Data Warehouse and Analytics Database as a Service.

+[SlicingDice](http://www.slicingdice.com/) is a serverless, API-based, easy-to-use and really cost-effective alternative to Amazon Redshift and Google BigQuery.

 ## Documentation